 Allow yourself to really appreciate and enjoy the beauty of the thing you’re meditating on.
 Let your spirit connect with the object.
 You will find this immensely relaxing

-29: Train your brain to be mindful automatically
+29: Exercise to be mindful all day

 It’s easier than it sounds.
 If you’d like to do this exercise, simply pick a few things that you do every day—for instance, turning the door handle, having a shower, opening the curtains…